 To avoid password embarrassments, read this helpful intro to password managers from Mozilla.

-Now, the solution is easy because we’re in the future and there are many options to manage passwords across your acrimoniously uncommunicative computing platforms…
+Now, the solution is easy because we’re in the future and there are many options to manage passwords across your various computing platforms…

 …I’m KIDDING; it’s an acrimonious clusterfuck.